jhermsmeier/node-irrlicht/README.md

 var proxy = new Irrlicht({
   // Enable HTTP response recording
   record: false,
-  // Enable HTTP response replay
+  // Enable HTTP response replay from storage
-  // from storage
   replay: false,
+  // Fixture data path
+  path: process.cwd() + 'fixtures'
   // Whether to MITM on SSL/TLS with given certs,
   // or if none are given, with local self-signed certs
   mitm: false,